 How do I submit my design?

-Please fill in the form below and wait for us to evaluate and reply.
-Please note that since we are taking open submissions, it may take some time before we answer.
+Please note that, since we are accepting open submissions, it may take some time before you receive an answer.

 How does a submission to Strawberry Studio work?

 If we are interested in your design, we will request to see the rules for the game.
 If everything goes well up to this point, we will request a prototype and test it extensively.
 If you submit a physical copy of your prototype, it will not be returned unless prior arrangements have been made.

 It varies greatly from game to game.
 Although we are always willing to look at designs, we we can only publish a limited number of games per year.
 Normally, you will hear back from us within 3-5 weeks, but evaluating the rules takes about twice as long and testing a prototype will take a few months.
 The whole process from submission to publishing may take a year or longer.

 As a general policy, we do not sign non-disclosure agreements (NDAs) prior to evaluating a game submission.
 On the other hand, we also never share any designs outside of company-coordinated play-testing groups, and any wider exposure is always with the permission of the designer.

 Types of games we are likely to reject

 Even though we are open to and welcome new ideas and designs, if your game falls under one or more of the following categories, we will be more likely to reject your game submission: